HongyuJerryWang/LGP-Tutorials/Programming Tutorials/Tutorial 2 - Custom Operators/README.md

 )
 ```

-We define how it will be translated into a C program instruction.
+We define how it will be translated into a C program instruction:

 ```
 override fun toString(operands: MutableList<RegisterIndex>, destination: RegisterIndex): String {